 Grier's Guide to Leatherhead

-The town: Smallish town in Surrey which made a pleasant, if somewhat distant, temporary home for us in 2017/18.
+The town: Smallish town in Surrey which made a pleasant temporary home for us in 2017/18.
 Local residents include the actor Michael Caine.

-The ground: Fetcham Grove, Guildford Road, Fetcham, Leatherhead KT22 9AS.
-With covered terraces at either end as well as down one side it's a decent ground for this level, with the kind of asymmetric and slightly chaotic character to it.
+The ground: Fetcham Grove, Guildford Rd, Leatherhead, KT22 9AS.
+With covered terraces at either end as well as all down one side it's a decent ground for this level, with an asymmetric and slightly chaotic character to it.
 The facilities are good and we were warmly welcomed during the season we played there.

-Our record there: It's fair to say Fetcham Grove was not a happy hunting game for Ks when we shared there, with Leigh Dynan regularly getting frustrated by its boggy playing surface.
+Our record there: It's fair to say Fetcham Grove was not a happy hunting ground when we shared there, with Leigh Dynan regularly getting frustrated by its boggy playing surface.
 Our last visit was in February 2020, shortly before Covid first reared its ugly head, with Gus Sow scoring in a 1-1 draw.

-Crowd: The derbies with Ks tended to top the 400 mark - Leatherhead have a reasonable-sized support and we tend to travel well there ourselves.
+Crowd: The derbies with Ks tend to pull in a good crowd - Leatherhead have a reasonable-sized support and we tend to travel well there ourselves.

 Drinking: At time of writing (18 December) it's not really clear whether pubs will be allowed to open in full, outside only, or not at all.
 The Running Horse, five minutes' walk from the ground, is undoubtedly the pre-match favourite with Ks fans.
-The welcome is warm and it offers good food at a reasonable price, Surrey Hills beer on tap and a pool table and dart board in the lounge bar.
-It dates back to 1403 and legend has it that Queen Elizabeth once spent the night there when flooding made the River Mole impossible to cross.
+The welcome is warm and it offers good food at a reasonable price, Surrey Hills beer on tap and a big beer garden.
+It dates back to 1403 and legend has it that Queen Elizabeth I once spent the night there when flooding made the River Mole impossible to cross.

-Food: Some decent options around town for the hungry Ks fan.
-The Five Rivers on Bridge Street is an excellent curry house with good service and an interesting menu.
-The food in the ground is decent too including the gourmet burger and, unusually for football, a Thai noodle dish.
+Food: The Five Rivers on Bridge Street is an excellent curry house with good service and an interesting menu.
+The food in the ground is decent too, including the gourmet burger.